 Scattering ashes on public land.
 You may wish to check both city and county regulations and zoning rules before scattering ashes on local public land, such as in a city park.
 However, many people simply proceed as they wish, letting their best judgment be their guide.

 Scattering ashes on federal land.
 Officially, you should request permission before scattering ashes on federal land.
-As with local or state land, however, you will probably encounter no resistance if you conduct the scattering ceremony quietly and well away from trails, roads, facilities, and waterways.
+As with local or state land, however, you will probably encounter no resistance if you conduct the scattering ceremony quietly and well away from trails, roads, facilities, developed areas, campsites, and waterways.
 You can find guidelines for scattering ashes on the websites for some national parks, including Bryce Canyon in Utah, which allows scattering by permit only.

 For more information, begin your search at the website of the National Park Service.